cbpark-nota/cbpark-nota/docs/source/error_messages.rst

 ^^^^^^
 bla

+FrameworkException
+""""""""""""""""""
+This occurs when the uploaded model file is not supported by the framework.
+Please check the scope of support.

+InputShapeLengthException
+"""""""""""""""""""""""""
+This occurs when the input shape length is not 4.

+InspectFail
+"""""""""""
+This occurs when there is an issue with the model file.

+KerasError
+""""""""""
+This occurs when there is an issue with the Keras model file.

+MakeInputsError
+"""""""""""""""
+This occurs when there is no subgraph in the TensorFlow model file.

+ModelFileInspectException
+"""""""""""""""""""""""""
+If there are issues during the process of inspecting the uploaded model file.

+ModelTypeError
+""""""""""""""
+This occurs when there is an issue with the model file.

+MultiLayerException
+"""""""""""""""""""
+This occurs when the input layer is multi-layered.

+OpenVINOError
+"""""""""""""
+This occurs when there is an issue with the OpenVINO model file.

+TensorRTDeserializerError
+"""""""""""""""""""""""""
+This occurs when there is an issue with the TensorRT model file.

+TooLargeBatchModelException
+"""""""""""""""""""""""""""
+This occurs when the batch size of the model being uploaded exceeds 4.

+TooLargeChannelModelException
+"""""""""""""""""""""""""""""
+This occurs when the number of channels in the model being uploaded exceeds 3.

 Benchmark
 ^^^^^^^^^
 bla

 BenchmarkFailedException(TODO)
 """"""""""""""""""""""""""""""
 This occurs during benchmark execution.
 Detailed investigation through log analysis is required to determine the specific cause.

+DynamicBatchModelException
+""""""""""""""""""""""""""
+This occurs when the uploaded model is a dynamic batch model.
+Currently, only static batch models are supported.

+DynamicInputShapeModelException
+"""""""""""""""""""""""""""""""
+This occurs when the uploaded model has dynamic width and height, whereas only static input sizes are currently supported.

+StartBenchmarkFail
+""""""""""""""""""
+This occurs when there is a failure to execute a benchmark in the device farm.

 Convert
 ^^^^^^^